CoolProfsJeroenB/TeamLowCode-Katas2024/README.md

 - Easily to replace/upgrade without downtime
 - Futureproof, scale out if needed to support additional vital signs monitoring or other requirements that increases load.

-Based on the above we came up with a distributed system, see drawing:
+Based on the above we came up with a distributed system, see drawing [[ADR-0001](Docs/Decisions/0001-use-distributed-systems.md)]:

 ![Distributed system](/Resources/Distributed%20System.jpg)